EGI-Federation/documentation/content/en/users/tutorials/vm-datahub/_index.md

 ---
-title: "Access DataHub from a Virtual machine"
+title: "Access DataHub from a VM"
 type: docs
 weight: 40
 description: >